Troubleshooting marketing attribution for Shopify

 In the following situations we have no way of linking server-side events (including orders) to the preceding website visit, and so to the marketing channel that brought the user:

-2. When the order is a recurring charge from a subscription which was set up before Littledata was installed (i.e. Littledata never tracked the session where the customer subscribed)
+1. When the order is a recurring charge from a subscription that was set up before Littledata was installed (i.e. Littledata never tracked the session where the customer subscribed)

 note: